jgregoriods/ga-decipher/README.md

 # ga-decipher

 A simple implementation of a genetic algorithm to solve substitution ciphers, aimed at the decipherment of unknown scripts.
-The model uses a simple n-gram model to score candidate mappings.
+The model uses a simple n-gram model to score candidate mappings and a genetic algorithm to search for the best solution.
 The program was devised to solve the Rongorongo script of Easter Island, but in theory can be used for any other unknown script.

 ## Installation